 How much do data annotators make in the US?

-US data annotators earn between $15 and $100+ per hour depending on role level and specialization.
-Basic labelers average $15-20/hr, RLHF trainers earn $20-30/hr, QA leads earn $28-40/hr, and domain experts in medical, legal, or code review command $40-100/hr, according to ZipRecruiter, Salary.com, and IntuitionLabs salary data.
+Data annotation salaries in the US range from $15 to $100+ per hour depending on role and specialization.
+Basic labelers average $15-20/hr and RLHF trainers earn $20-30/hr.
+QA leads earn $28-40/hr, while domain experts in medical, legal, or code review command $40-100/hr (ZipRecruiter, Salary.com, IntuitionLabs, 2025-2026).
+The average full-time annotator earns $60,400/year (Glassdoor, February 2026).

 How do companies find and hire data annotators?